 - uninstall google chrome completely

-- remove google chrome remnants
+- how to clean after remove chrome

 - How to Change and Use Timezone (Tzutil) in Windows 7

 - Enhance the Security of your Login Password in Windows 7

 - How to Activate Hardware Acceleration and WebGL in Opera 12